-We are the Apostolate of Spiritual Motherhood for the Sanctification of Priests at the heart of the Church in Kampala Archdiocese.
-We dedicate our entire lives through humble prayers, works, sufferings, and renunciations for the sanctification of our priests, seminarians and to pray for vocations.
+We are the Apostolate of Spiritual Motherhood and Fatherhood for the Sanctification of Priests at the heart of the Church in Kampala Archdiocese.
+We dedicate our entire lives through humble prayers, works, sufferings, and renunciations for the sanctification of our Priests, Seminarians and to pray for vocations.

 Priests are really under attack today.
 The devil hates them because of their spiritual role, and he is ever on the prowl to tempt them to sin, break their vows and to abandon their ordained vocation.
 Everyone in the Church needs to support them with prayer, as well as with encouragement whenever possible.